drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 After the run terminates, you're ready to plot and reproduce the figures of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).

-**Task 5.2**: Use this Google Colab [notebook](https://colab.research.google.com/drive/1bc6Wkne8K6Abciy7aYEnBawy9eir7XZW?usp=sharing) to upload your <span style="color:purple">``history.data``</span> and plot (i) the evolution around the RGB bump of the location of the base of the convection zone, the peak of the burning, and the mean molecular weight discontinuity as a function of mass ordinate and radius ordinate and compare your output plot with Fig. 4 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).
+**Task 5.2**: Use this Google Colab [notebook](https://colab.research.google.com/drive/1bc6Wkne8K6Abciy7aYEnBawy9eir7XZW?usp=sharing) to upload your <span style="color:purple">``history.data``</span> and plot (i) the evolution around the RGB bump of the location of the base of the convection zone, the peak of the burning, and the mean molecular weight discontinuity as a function of mass coordinate and radius coordinate and compare your output plot with Fig. 4 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).

 Answer 5.2:

 ![Fig.5](https://github.com/drsusmitadas/mesalabs-day4-lab1/blob/main/static/thursday/output1.png)

-*Fig.5: The evolution around the bump of the location of the base of the convection zone, the peak of burning and the mean molecular weight discontinuity as a function of mass and radius ordinate.*
+*Fig.5: The evolution around the bump of the location of the base of the convection zone, the peak of burning and the mean molecular weight discontinuity as a function of mass and radius coordinate.*

 **Task 5.3**: Using the same Google Colab notebook, plot the variation of $\epsilon_g$  at the base of the convection zone as a function of age and compare your output plot with Fig. 6 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).